 Area and Perimeter Activities

-Sometime middle school math students have difficulty remembering how to find area versus how to find perimeter, so I’ve tried to use a variety of activities to help them visualize and practice with these concepts.
+Sometimes middle school math students have difficulty remembering how to find area versus how to find perimeter, so I’ve tried to use a variety of activities to help them visualize and practice with these concepts.

 - calculate area and perimeter of rectangles

-- find missing sides
+- find missing sides of squares and rectangles

-- compare areas and perimeters of rectangles.
+- compare areas and perimeters of rectangles

 When playing Footloose, students receive one task card at a times.
-Students solve every area and perimeter problem and record their answers in the corresponding box on the Footloose grid that they each receive.
+Students solve every problem and record their answers in the corresponding box on the Footloose grid that they each receive.